 Drawn by Nico, age 6Children and young people with special educational needs and/or disabilities (SEND) can have varying and often complex health needs.
 This may mean they are cared for by a range of health professionals from different services.

 Most health services in the UK are provided by the National Health Service (NHS).
 These services are free and available to everybody who needs to use them.

-On the local offer directory you can search for information on health services locally; it includes information on who the service is for, how to access the service and who to contact for more information.
+Using the directory on the right-hand side of this page, you can find out about the different health services available locally.
+It includes information on who the service is for, how to access the service and who to contact for more information.

 - Community paediatricians: A team of doctors who provide assessments for children where there are concerns about their development.

 - Community children’s nurses: A team of nurses who have experience of working with children with complex health needs.
 They often work with children at home or in school.